KasperSkytte/MC-prediction/README.md

 ```

 The image has CUDA support to speed up computation if you have a modern nvidia GPU.
 To enable add the `--gpus all` to the docker run command above and make sure you have installed recent nvidia drivers and the `nvidia-container-toolkit`.
-With never versions of Ubuntu, you can simply run
+With newer versions of Ubuntu, you can simply run

 ```
 sudo apt-get update